TOGETHER WE FIGHT. BECOME A MEMBER TODAY.

 The two-stage system is most commonly used for SCLC and includes:

-If the diagnosis is limited-stage SCLC, surgery may be used to remove the cancer, with a possible combination of radiation and chemotherapy.
+If the diagnosis is limited-stage SCLC, surgery may be used to remove the cancer, followed by chemotherapy.
+Otherwise, a combination of radiation and chemotherapy can be utilized.
 For extensive-stage SCLC, chemotherapy is typically the main treatment.
 Radiation therapy may be used to treat cancer that remains after chemotherapy, and immunotherapy may also be added to help the immune system fight the cancer.

 Patients also may be eligible for new treatments through clinical trials.